sfarosu/go-tooling-portal/README.md

 - Make sure you have docker and git installed on your machine
 - Git clone the repo: `cd ~ && git clone https://github.com/sfarosu/go-tooling-portal.git && cd ~/go-tooling-portal && git checkout master`
 - Build the image: `cd ~/go-tooling-portal && docker build -t sfarosu/go-tooling-portal:latest -f build/Dockerfile .`
-- Run the container daemonized : `docker run -d -p 8080:8080 go-tooling-portal`
+- Run the container daemonized : `docker run -d -p 8080:8080 sfarosu/go-tooling-portal`
 - Access it in your browser at: [http://localhost:8080](http://localhost:8080)

 ### Docker run - use the prebuilt image from docker hub